elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 #### Refactoring

-To refactor this anti-pattern, as shown next, it's better to add in the library a specific function for each return type (for example, `parse_no_rest/1`), no longer delegating this to an options parameter.
+To refactor this anti-pattern, as shown next, add a specific function for each return type (for example, `parse_no_rest/1`), no longer delegating this to options passed as arguments.

 ```elixir
 defmodule AlternativeInteger do